OHDSI/Broadsea/README.md

 Kernels older than 3.10 lack some of the features required to run Docker containers.

-## Broadsea Deployment Customization Options
+## Broadsea Web Tools Customization Options

 ### Deploy Proprietary Database Drivers